lostinet/path_planning/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+# Writeup

+## Path Planning Project

+My goal is to design a path planner that is able to create smooth, safe paths for the car to follow along a 3 lane highway with traffic.
+A successful path planner is able to keep inside its lane, avoid hitting other cars, and pass slower moving traffic all by using localization, sensor fusion, and map data.

+## Rubric Points The code compiles correctly.

+### Code must compile without errors with cmake and make.
+Given that we've made CMakeLists.txt as general as possible, it's recommend that you do not change it unless you can guarantee that your changes will still compile on any platform.

+Yes, Code is compileable and no errors encountered.

+## Rubric Points The car is able to drive at least 4.32 miles without incident..

+### The top right screen of the simulator shows the current/best miles driven withoutincident.
+Incidents include exceeding acceleration/jerk/speed, collision, anddriving outside of the lanes.
+Each incident case is also listed below in more
+detail.

+Yes, 23.64 Miles achieved.

+## Rubric Points The car drives according to the speed limit.

+### The car doesn’t drive faster than the speed limit.
+Also the car isn’t driving much slower than speed limit unless obstructed by traffic.

+Yes, the upper limit is constrained at 49.5 mph, and the car will slow down only if there is a traffic jam in all its adjacent lanes.

+## Rubric Points Max Acceleration and jerk are not Exceeded.

+### The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10m/s^3.

+Maximum acceleration and deceleration is constrained by a reasonable numerical value as introduced in the class.
+And double lane changing is prohibited so the lateral jerk is also under control.
+No warning message during the whole trip of 30 min.

+## Rubric Points Car dose not have collisions

+### The car must not come into contact with any of the other cars on the road.

+Yes, confirmed.

+## Rubric Points The car stays in its lane for the time between changing lanes.

+### The car doesn’t spend more than a 3 second length out side the lane lines during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.

+Yes, the lane changing manoeuvre is clear-cut. and is not slalom-like while driving straight.

+## Rubric Points The car is able to change lanes

+### The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

+the lane changing decision is just in time when there is open road available at a nearby lane. in this case no deceleration is expected.

+## Rubric Points There is a reflection on how to generate paths.

+### the code model for generating paths is described in detail, This can be part of the README or a separate doc labelled “Model Documentation”

+My implementation is based on the walkthrough video presented in the class.

+Collision identifier was introduced in my code block. sensor fusion data was injected into the algorithm, inside which we calculate other vehicle’s speed, s coordinate from Frenet and lane number. and using them for the collision detection.

+we split the collision detection into 2 categories, if there is a car drive in front of us less than a safety distance, then we activate the too_close flag, set it to ‘true’.

+' if((check_car_lane!=cur_lane) && (check_car_s-car_s)<10.0 && (check_car_s-car_s)<30.0){

+    too_close = true;

+} '

+if a car drives in adjacent lane, either drives in front of me up to 30 meters or later behind less than 10 meters, will trigger a specific flag labeling the path free of impact, then preparing for lane change.

+' if((check_car_lane==cur_lane) && (car_s-check_car_s)>0.0 && (check_car_s-car_s)<30.0){
+    ...
+} '

+a Boolean vector is used to labeling/activate the available adjacent lane/lanes.

+' vector<bool> laneFlag = {true,true,true};

+laneFlag[cur_lane] = false; '

+in order to labeling dis-qualified lanes:

+ 'if((check_car_lane==cur_lane) && (car_s-check_car_s)>0.0 && (check_car_s-car_s)<30.0){

+    laneFlag[check_car_lane] = false;

+}'

+Freedom of Lane changing maneuver is constrained so double lane slalom is prohibited.

+'bool oneLaneChange(int cur_lane, int target_lane)
+{
+if (cur_lane == 0 && target_lane == 1) {

+return true;
+}
+if (cur_lane == 1 && (target_lane == 0 || target_lane == 2)) {

+return true;
+}
+if (cur_lane == 2 && target_lane == 1) {

+return true;
+}
+    return false;
+}'

+to trigger lane shifting. if too_close, meanwhile exists a qualified candidate lane labeled ‘ture’, then activate lane shifting.

+'if (too_close) {

+   for (int i = 0; i < 3; i++) {

+      if (laneFlag[i] && oneLaneChange(lane, i) {

+             cur_lane = i;
+      }
+   }
+}'

+To ensure the car drives according to the speed limit at 50 mph, the car lunched at 0 mph with step size of velocity coefficient at 0.224, which results a reasonable acceleration without introducing any uncomfortable jerk. the maximum velocity is also under monitoring, if we go beyond 49.5mph, no more speed up. too_close label is activated to reduce the speed by the same rate to avoid jerk feeling while decelerating.

+'if (too_close) {

+    ref_vel -= 0.224;

+} else if (ref_vel < 49.5) {

+    ref_vel += 0.224;
+}'

+as taught in the class, trajectory generation module yield a smooth cubic spine. this track interpolation method provided an outperformed result. the spline library header file is quoted, and we feed 5 points into the pipeline: 2 points from the trajectory generated in the last time step; 3 more waypoints at 30/60/90 meters ahead in a given lane.

+'vector<double> next_wp0 = getXY(car_s + 30/60/90, (2 + 4 * cur_lane), map_waypoints_s,map_waypoints_x, map_waypoints_y);'

+Finally there is a counter introduced. the purpose is to moderate the lane changing response, to discourage an aggressive driving behavior.

+'num_units_in_current_lane += 1;
+   ...
+ if ((laneFlag[i] && oneLaneChange(lane,i) && (num_units_in_current_lane > 10)){
+   ...
+num_units_in_current_lane = 0;
+}'